back to top

 2. From there, look for Advance Startup and click on Restart, which takes you to Advanced Startup Settings.

-3. Go to Troubleshoot, then Advance Option, and choose UEFI Firmware Settings.
+3. Go to Troubleshooting, then Advance Options, and choose UEFI Firmware Settings.

 4. Restart, and then go to BIOS/UEFI Settings.